 The City of Edmonton has a number of properties that have completed the three phases and are certified Crime Free Multi-Housing properties.
-As a public service, the EPS has complied a list of certified properties based on the five policing divisions throughout the city.
+As a public service, the EPS has complied a list of certified properties based on the six policing divisions throughout the city.

 View Crime Free Multi-Housing Properties